Skip site navigation (1)Skip section navigation (2)

 --build-target

-multiple times with different targets, in which case each target
+ple times with different targets, in which case each target is built

-is built in turn.
-A clean will be done before building each
+in turn.
+A clean will be done before building each target unless

 If no --build-target is specified, the all target is built.